-The most common question we answer in our website reviews is “how do I make my site rank for keyword X?”.
+Without doubt the most common question we are asked is: “how do I make my site rank for keyword X?”.
 What most people don’t realize is that they’re asking the wrong question.
 You see, sites don’t rank: pages rank.
-If you want to rank for a keyword, you’ll need to determine which page is going to be the page ranking for that keyword.
+If you want to rank for a particular keyword, you’ll need to determine which page you want to rank for that particular keyword.

-Adding that keyword to the title of every page is not going to help.
-Nor is writing 200 articles about it without one central article to link all those articles to.
-You need one single page that is the center of the content about that topic.
-One “hub” page, if you will.
+Adding that keyword to the title of every page is not helpful.
+Nor is writing 200 articles about it without one central article linking them all together.
+You need one single page that is the center of the content about that topic – a “hub” page, if you will.

 That article said a lot, right?
 It told you about keyword research, title tags and headlines, content and why your content needs to be awesome and more.
-Now let’s talk about where, within your site, that content is going to live.
-In my opinion, really important content deserves a page within your site’s structure, not a news item / post.
-It should be easily navigated to within a few clicks.
+Now let’s talk about where, within your site, to place that content.
+In my opinion, really important content deserves a page within your core site structure, not a news item or blog post.
+It should be easily found in a few clicks.

-So, you go ahead and create that page within your site.
-Take some time for it, this is going to be the content that’s going to make you rank, but not just that, it’s going to be the content that is ranking.
-Which means real people will read it too and you need to convert those people.
-So think about search engines all you want, but think even more about the visitor that will end up on that page and give him / her something worth while.
+So, now go ahead and create that page within your site.
+Take some time over it, this is going to be the content that’s going to make you rank, but not just that, it’s going to be the content that ranks.
+Which means real people are going to read it too and you need to convert those people.
+So think about search engines by all means, but think even more about the visitors who will end up reading that page – and give them something valuable.

-Now, once you have that cornerstone page, it’s time for the next step: creating internal links for your article.
-You’re going to do this by figuring out which pages Google already thinks are relevant for your targeted keyword / key phrase.
-The easiest way to figure out which pages Google thinks are relevant for that keyword is doing a “site:” search in Google.
-So if I were to try and find the most important page for “website review” within yoast.com, I’d search for:
+Now, once you have that cornerstone page, it’s time to create internal links pointing to your article.
+You do this by figuring out which pages Google already thinks are relevant for your targeted keyword or key phrase.
+The easiest way to figure out which pages Google thinks are relevant for that keyword is by doing a “site:” search in Google.
+So if I were to try and find the most important page for our “local seo plugin” within yoast.com, I’d search for:

-You will probably find more than a few pages within your site.
+You will probably find quite a few pages within your site.
 Go into each of those pages and add a link to your new cornerstone content.
-If possible, use the keyword you’re targeting as the anchor text for that link, but most importantly: link from within the content.
-Don’t just add some site wide sidebar/footer links.
+If possible, use the keyword you’re targeting as the anchor text for that link, but most importantly, link from within the content.
+Don’t just add some site-wide sidebar/footer links.
 The reason for this is simple: links from within content are way more valuable than links from sidebars.

-If you’ve created it well, your cornerstone content is something to be proud of, something that others will easily share and thus also something that will attract links.
-Don’t be afraid to reach out to other people who have written about related topics: show them what you created and that it might be worth while for their visitors to see that.
-You might even want to offer them to write a guest post about the topic, linking back to your article.
+If well-written, your cornerstone content should be something to be proud of, something that others will willingly share and so also something that will attract links.
+Don’t be afraid to reach out to other people who have written about related topics: show them what you have created and that it might be worthwhile for their visitors to see.
+You might even want to offer to write a guest post for them on the topic, linking back to your article.